Access to HPC resources

 The local HPC Front-office will handle your application and return with a response within 1-2 weeks.

-Application for HPC resources for a large project – spring 2024
+Application for HPC resources for a large project – autumn 2024

 The applications are assessed in relation to research quality, qualification of the applicant, feasibility, publication and dissemination of the result.